CharleneMcKeown/learning-day/README.md

     ```
     <img src="./images/git-status.PNG" alt="Git Status"/>

     This is a useful command, and one to use often.
-It tells us a few things about our Git repository.
+It tells us a few things about our git repository.

-    - We are on the master branch
+    - We are on the master (main) branch
     - We haven't made any commits yet
     - We have changes that need to be committed
     - We have untracked files

-    Todo: insert guidance on branches, commits, tracking files.
+    >Note: If you need a quick primer on git, please check out [FreeCodeCamp](https://www.freecodecamp.org/news/learn-the-basics-of-git-in-under-10-minutes-da548267cc91/) which is about a ten minute read.

 1. In your Codespace terminal, type each command below.
 Be sure to replace your email and your name.